Kronuz/Xapiand/docs/_docs/reference-guide/documents/scripting.md

 `"_recurse": false` so `"script"` doesn't get recursed and analyzed as a regular field by the Schema.

-We then can use the foreign script by specifying the `_endpoint` (i.e. the full index path, the document ID and the selector).
+We then can use the foreign script by specifying the `_foreign` (i.e. the full index path, the document ID and the selector).
 In the example, the index is `path/to/my_scripts`, the document ID is `multiplier` and the selector is a [Drill Selector]({{ '/docs/exploration#drill-selector' | relative_url }}) that